-If You want to use more f/x than we provide built-in guitarix, you can also select plug-ins from the large list of LADSPA plug-ins.
+If you want to use more f/x than we provide built-in guitarix, you can also select plug-ins from the large list of LADSPA and LV2 plug-ins.
 Or just connect the Jack-out of guitarix with the Jack-in of Rackarrack or any other Jack-aware host.
 Of course you can record your playing in DAWs like Ardour.
 But guitarix comes as well as LV2 plugin suite, so you could load the amps and plugs directly in your favorite DAW.
-Though we design guitarix with guitar-signals in mind there is nothing wrong with connecting a synth or any other sound-generator with it.
+Though we design guitarix with guitar-signals in mind there is nothing wrong with connecting a synth or any other sound-generator to it.

-This is a collection of videos in a youtube playlist demonstrating some features of guitarix.next
+This is a collection of videos in a youtube playlist demonstrating the sound of guitarix.next

 guitarix is available in most todays Linux distributions.
 In 9 out of 10 cases there's no need to compile guitarix but to install it via software center or package management system of your preferred distribution. guitarix is supported by the following Linux flavours and all their derivates:

-...we recommend to get a copy of AV Linux which is a LiveDVD ISO image of a full-featured multimedia oriented Linux distribution.
-This means you can run it whithout installation and install it later if you decide to.
+...we recommend to get a copy of LibraZik which is a LiveDVD ISO image of a full-featured multimedia oriented Linux distribution.
+This means you can run it without installation and install it later if you decide to.

 ...you have to download a package containing the source code and build it on your own.
 Get the latest packages here:

 To get the bleeding edge development state of guitarix you have to clone our repository and build the source from there.
 Please note that this kind of installation isn't recommended for productive systems at all since this is the source code we're actually working on.

 For compiling guitarix on your machine you have to ensure that you have the following development packages installed:

 Of course you need all packages for a properly set-up build system like build-essentials, make, gcc also installed on your machine.